openrif/openrif.github.io/page/about.md

 ---
-title: The about page title
+title: About OpenRIF
 layout: page
 ---

-OpenRIF is an open source community devoted to developing and promoting interoperable and extensible semantic infrastructure for scholarship.
+OpenRIF is an open source organization that aims to provide specific and interoperable semantic constructs to support a diversity of applications including:

-OpenRIF community members currently work on various semantic infrastructure components:
+- Standardization of research networking systems data - VIVO, Loki, Profiles, using the VIVO-Integrated Semantic Framework (VIVO-ISF)

-- VIVO-ISF for representing people, works and the relationships of people and works eagle-i for representing research resources, and the relationship of those resources to people and their works
+- Standardization of SciENcv data, the US federal biosketch system
-- SciENcv, the federal researcher profile and biosketch infrastructure
+- Attribution for many types of contributions across a wide spectrum of scholarship
-- PARDI, the NIH Portfolio Analysis and Reporting Data Infrastructure, for research impact and evaluation
+- Relating research resources in eagle-i to people and organizations using eagle-i Resource Ontology (ERO)
-- Others?
+- Tracking of scientific impact realized within clinical guidelines and other policies (in systems such as NIH PARDI)

-OpenRIF seeks to align with other information representation efforts in scholarship to insure scalable/exchangeable information infrastructure for scholarship.
-Such related efforts include ORCiD, SHARE, DataCite, NIH BD2K, LD4L, EuroCRIS and others.
-OpenRIF relies on existing semantic infrastructure such as obo, bfo, foaf, skos, and others to contribute to a growing effort to share semantics across domains.
+OpenRIF will help link and classify data in various systems and organizations about people and their relationship to different scholarly products, such as publications, grants, presentations, courses, software, material resources, clinical instruments, protocols, etc.